Hari0127/jenkins-tekton-plugin/README.md

       - name: Build with Maven
         run: mvn clean install
 Usage
+🚧 Installation instructions are under development.

-Install the plugin in Jenkins (instructions coming soon).
+Install the plugin (upload .hpi once it's built).

-Navigate to Jenkins → Tekton Pipelines.
+Go to Jenkins → Tekton Pipelines.

-Configure your Kubernetes credentials.
+Add your Kubernetes credentials in Jenkins settings.

-Choose the pipeline and click Run.
+Choose a pipeline and click Run.

-Monitor logs and results from the Jenkins UI.
+Monitor logs and results in real-time from Jenkins UI.

 Contributing
 We welcome contributions! ✨

 If you’re interested in helping build this plugin:

-Fork the repo
+Fork the repo.

-Work on an issue (check the good first issue tag)
+Work on an issue (check the good first issue tag).

-Submit a PR and tag a reviewer
+Submit a PR and tag a reviewer.

 Please follow the Contributor Guidelines (coming soon).

 License
 This project is licensed under the MIT License.

-yaml
-Copy
-Edit

----